PinMeTo/documentation/docs/locator/quick-start.md

 A search-enabled widget that helps visitors find your locations.
 Features include:

-- **Search by address or city** — visitors type a location and see nearby results ranked by distance
+- **Nearby on load** — when the visitor allows location access, results are ranked by distance and the map zooms to their area
-- **Adjustable search radius** — filter results by distance
+- **Search by address or city** — filter locations by name or address; the map fits the matching results
 - **Interactive map** — locations shown as pins on a Google Maps view
-- **List and map views** — switch between a list of results and a full map
+- **List and map together** — side-by-side on desktop, stacked on mobile

 ### Local Pages